Texas could tighten some natural gas flaring rules by fall

 “This is now the opportune time to implement meaningful reforms to reduce flaring before oil and gas production climbs back to previous highs,” Christian said, adding that the issue has become well known on Wall Street and is hindering some producers’ access to capital.

 Flaring is used sometimes during well maintenance, plant outages or for safety reasons, but is also done routinely in some oil fields that do not have pipelines to get gas to market.

 Texas regulators would also improve the data available on flaring, tracking for the first time how the gas is disposed, under the recommendations.
-The alternative to flaring, known as “venting”, is even more damaging as it releases unburned, odorless methane, which is the main component of natural gas and many times more potent as a greenhouse gas.
+The alternative to flaring, known as “venting,” is even more damaging as it releases unburned, odorless methane, which is the main component of natural gas and many times more potent as a greenhouse gas.

-Figuring how to improve the agency’s data “will be a priority,” said Commissioner Christi Craddick, one of three elected commissioner that oversees the agency.
+Figuring how to improve the agency’s data “will be a priority,” said Commissioner Christi Craddick.

 Reporting by Jennifer Hiller; Editing by Aurora Ellis